Pakistan Railways: Structure

-Pakistan Railways is a state-owned enterprise under the Ministry of Railways (MoR) of the government of Pakistan, tasked with and primarily responsible for planning, administrating and establishing passenger rail service and regulating railway companies and industries.
+Pakistan Railways is a state-owned enterprise under the Ministry of Railways (MoR) of the government of Pakistan, tasked with and primarily responsible for planning, administering and establishing passenger rail service and regulating railway companies and industries.
 Pakistan Railways policy and development are administered by the ministry.
 From 1947 to 1959, the Pakistan Western Railway and Pakistan Eastern Railway were administered by the Railway Division of the Ministry of Communications, headed by the Director General of Railways (DG Railways) in the ministry.
 In 1959, an ordinance was passed by Parliament outlining the need for a semi-autonomous railway board.
 The board was conceived in accordance with the principal powers of the central government as stipulated in the Railways Act IX of 1890.
-After the first session of the third national assembly, President Ayub Khan issued Presidential Order 33 on 9 June 1962.
+After the first session of the third national assembly, President Muhammad Ayub Khan issued Presidential Order 33 on 9 June 1962.
 The order directed the transfer of control of both railways (PWR and PER) from the central government to the provincial governments of West Pakistan and East Pakistan, respectively.
 When PO 33 came into effect on 1 July 1962, railway boards were established by both provinces (repealing the Railway Board Ordinance of 1959).

-The presidential order also reinstated the separation convention whereby railway finances were separated from general finances beginning with fiscal year 1961-62, giving each board greater autonomy.
-In 1974, the Ministry of Railways was created to administer planning, policy-making, technical advice and management of the railway.
-In 1982 the Ministry of Railways was merged with the Railway Board by a presidential order, resulting in the federal ministry.
+The presidential order reinstated a separation convention that began in the fiscal year 1961–62, which kept railway finances separate from general finances and gave each board more autonomy.
+In 1974, the Ministry of Railways was established to handle planning, policy-making, technical advice, and management of the railway.
+In 1982, a presidential order merged the Ministry of Railways with the Railway Board, creating a federal ministry.